tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 --------------------------------

-This part will go through the list of active measurement configuration and check whether the trigerring condition is fulfilled in accordance with Section 5.5.4 of [TS36331]_.
-When at least one trigerring condition from all the active measurement configuration is fulfilled, the measurement reporting procedure (in the next subsection) will be initiated.
+This part will go through the list of active measurement configuration and check whether the triggering condition is fulfilled in accordance with Section 5.5.4 of [TS36331]_.
+When at least one triggering condition from all the active measurement configuration is fulfilled, the measurement reporting procedure (in the next subsection) will be initiated.